salamituns/IBM_tasks_Notebooks/README.md

-# IBM_projects
+# IBM_tasks & notebook
-Data science projec and assignment from the IBM Data science course
+This is a collection of tasks and notebooks from the IBM Data science Professional program.